Adult daycare center: Purpose and overview

-Adult daycare centers worldwide
+Adult daycare centres worldwide

-Adult daycare centers have grown over the last few decades because the health services available currently surpass those of the past in both service and demand.
-As demand for adult daycare centers increases, more locations are getting involved, mainly in the US, where over fifty states participate in this program to some degree.
+Adult daycare centres have grown over the last few decades because the health services available currently surpass those of the past in both service and demand.
+As demand for adult daycare centres increases, more locations are getting involved, mainly in the US, where all fifty states participate in this program to some degree.
 This is largely due to the variety of other names for these facilities.
-Therefore, under the specific name of 'adult day care', the US holds the majority of research.
+Therefore, under the specific name of 'adult daycare', the US holds the majority of research.
 In Australia and some European countries, the term 'respite' or 'community care' is more common where others may use community outreach, nursing homes or support groups.

-The main aim of an adult daycare center is to provide quality care and enriching interaction with other participants.
+The main aim of an adult daycare centre is to provide quality care and enriching interaction with other participants.
 This will enhance participants' skill and knowledge while engaging them in activities appropriate for their abilities, such as arts and crafts, music, games (bingo, scrabble), exercise regimes (yoga, pilates), interest discussion (books, films), general socialisation and conversations intended to form friendly relationships.

 Australia

-Adult daycare centers in Australia, are designed to promote independence and free thinking for people with disabilities, aged adults or people with diverse linguistic backgrounds.
+Adult daycare centres in Australia are designed to promote independence and free thinking for people with disabilities, aged adults or people with diverse linguistic backgrounds.
 The purpose of this is to introduce them back into normal social environments, which are monitored by staff, to enable a new experience for participants by providing a forum to gain new friends and skill sets.

-There are many facilities in Australia that provide this program, however Australia expresses the term 'respite' or 'community care' more commonly.
-In Western Australia alone, there are 23 facilities branching from Joondalup through to Mandurah, of these: 13 provide a residence for the elderly people, two focus on people with Huntington's disease and the remaining eight facilities are dedicated to younger people with disabilities and rehabilitation patients.
-In Australia, the cost of a day at an adult daycare center, currently stands between $25 to $70 (AUS) depending on the patient's needs and requirements.
+There are many facilities in Australia that provide this program.
+However, Australia expresses the term 'respite' or 'community care' more commonly.
+In Western Australia alone, there are 23 facilities branching from Joondalup through to Mandurah, Perth, of these: 13 provide a residence for the elderly people, two focus on people with Huntington's disease and the remaining eight facilities are dedicated to younger people with disabilities and rehabilitation patients.
+In Australia, the cost of a day at an adult daycare centre currently stands between $25 and $70 (AUS) depending on the patient's needs and requirements.
 Facilities may charge an hourly rate for non-residential participants who come for the activities or social interaction.
 These prices generally range from $5 to $15 (AUS).